JHarp199345/Gwriter/README.md

 ## Retrieval (whole vault)

 This plugin includes whole-vault retrieval to keep prompts relevant without manual curation.
+This is how the plugin maintains continuity across large manuscripts - instead of sending full book files, it retrieves relevant chunks from your entire vault.

 - You can exclude non-story folders in Settings → Writing dashboard → Retrieval.
+- You can use retrieval profiles to include only specific folders (for example: story-only vs research-heavy).
 - Semantic retrieval builds a local index in the background (the dashboard shows index status).
+- The plugin only sends the last 20,000 words of your active manuscript (sliding window) to the AI, relying on RAG retrieval for full continuity.

 ## Vault structure (what each folder/file is for)